Glubiz/Rust-Snippets-and-Examples/README.md

-# Rust Snippets
+# Rust Snippets and Examples

-Welcome to the Rust Snippets repository!
+Welcome to the Rust Snippets and Examples repository!
 This repository aims to help newcomers learn Rust and provide inspiration for experienced Rust programmers.
 The examples cover a variety of topics, from basic concepts to advanced programming techniques.

-## Topics
+## Snippet Categories

 The following topics are covered in this repository: